qorix-group/docs-as-code/docs/product/extensions/metamodel.md

 This extension provides the Metamodel and corresponding checks of the SCORE project as a Sphinx extension.

-See [Getting started](../getting_started) for more information on why we use extensions.

 ## Naming

 * check: A check is a function that checks compliance to a specific rule.